alanluqman/hello-rails-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 hello-rails-react <a name="about-project"></a>
+# 📖 hello-rails-BACKEND <a name="about-project"></a>

-This Generate random greeting messages , built with rails-react.
+This is an API end point that provide several greeting messages.

 ## 🛠 Built With <a name="built-with"></a>